GAM-team/GAM/wiki/Users-Drive-Files-Display.md

   labelsIds: <ClassificationLabelID> <ClassificationLabelID> ...
 ```

-Starting in version 6.27.02, you can get Drive label information without an extra API call
+You can get Drive label information without an extra API call if you know the `<ClassificationLabelID>`s.
-if you know the `<ClassificationLabelID>`s.
-Add `labelinfo` to your `fields` list and use `includelabels <ClassificationLabelIDList>`
-to specify the Drive labels.
+Add `labelinfo` to your `fields` list and use `includelabels <ClassificationLabelIDList>` to specify the Drive labels.
 ```
 gam user user@domain.com show fileinfo <DriveFileEntity> fields id,name,mimetype,labelinfo includelabels "mRoha85IbwCRl490E00xGLvBsSbkwIiuZ6PRNNEbbFcb"
 ```